- Natural areas

 The perfect companion for hikers, birders and nature lovers, this guide features 150 of the best natural areas across the state.
 Buy your guide today!

-Volunteer - winter workdays in the Kettle Moraine
+Volunteer - spring/summer workdays in the Kettle Moraine

 Interested in stewardship of State Natural Areas or learning about restoration for your own land?
 Get outside and active this winter by helping remove the invasive brush taking over prairies and oak savannas at several different local SNAs within the Kettle Moraine.
 There will be workdays every third Saturday from 9am to noon.
 Download the workday flyer.